 The fence and the gate around his residence would not last a long time against looters, or even simple hungry people.
-He'd thought about both those situations.
+He'd thought long and hard about both those situations.
 His preparations included a secure place against both of these problems.
 He'd share the food in his home and his pantry until it ran out, then they would go to emergency rations - family only.

 These were stored where not even Randal Jr. had knowledge of.
 For good reason.
 A man was responsible for his family.
 Not everyone else.

 From his water dispenser he drew enough water for them to drink.
 They'd washed up at Sarah's house so he didn't take much.
 He still didn't know how much to trust her.
 Who were her friends?
 Did she have a man friend?
 If so, how responsible would she feel toward them - would she feel guilty about her good fortune and want to share?